phoe-trash/value-semantics-utils/README.md

 ## TODO

 * Rationale and examples and manual
+* Handle and test for `reinitialize-instance`
+* Handle and test for `update-instance-for-redefined-class`
-* Handle and test U-I-F-D-C and U-I-F-R-C
+* Handle and test for `update-instance-for-different-class`
 * Wait for https://bugs.launchpad.net/sbcl/+bug/1956621 to get fixed and unskip a test that depends on it